Praia da Ingrina beach

 Praia da Ingrina activities

 Praia da Ingrina beach is a true paradise for those looking for active relaxation and holidays.
-There are some hiking trails available on both sides of the beach with amazing views at the ocean and surroundings from the cliffs.
+There are some hiking paths which are part of Fishermen’s Trail available on both sides of the beach with amazing views at the ocean and surroundings from the cliffs.

 Praia da Ingrina is also a great place for water sport fans.
 Clear and transparent ocean reveals an amazing underwater paradise with rock formations and sea life.
 It is a great spot for scuba divers, snorkel fans, surfers or stand up paddling enthusiasts.
 The beach is safe, supervised by lifeguards in the bathing season starting on June 1 to September 30th.